New to 2-Minute Table Top? Check out our maps & assets gallery here.

 If you find two, they will be labelled -A2.pdf and -Letter.pdf.
 Depending on where you live, your standard printer paper will either be A4 or US Letter, and the PDF names correspond to these sizes.
 For the best fit, select -A2.pdf for A4 sheets, or -Letter.pdf for US Letter sheets.

-Customize your map (optional)
+Customize your map with color and grid options

 Open up the PDF and find the Layers pane on the left side of the window (alternatively, under View > Show/Hide > Navigation Panes > Layers).
 Toggle the visibility of the layers in this pane to manipulate the printout.
 Many maps come with specialized black & white versions and several grid options!